mobxjs/mobx/docs/migrating-from-6-to-7.md

 +const todos = observable.object({})
 ```

-If you used `{ proxy: false }` because the object shape is fixed, `makeObservable` or `makeAutoObservable` is often the clearer API because it keeps the original object identity.
-If you used non-proxy observable objects as dynamically keyed collections, consider using observable maps instead.

 ## Removed `trace`

 The `trace` API has been removed.
 For debugging reactivity, use [`getDependencyTree`](api.md#getdependencytree), [`getObserverTree`](api.md#getobservertree), [`spy`](analyzing-reactivity.md#spy), the MobX developer tools, or packages such as `mobx-log`.